johnerick89/file_upload_service/README.md

 ## Endpoints
 - `GET /users`: Returns a list of all users, allows for searching, sorting and filtering.
 - `GET /files`: Returns a list of all file uploads done
 - `POST /upload`: Initiates a new file upload process.
-Allowed file formats as at now are `xls, xlsx, xml, csv, json and txt`
+Allowed file formats as at now are `xls, xlsx, xml, csv, json and txt` and the key is `file`

 ## Running tests